proftpd/devel-guide/handlers/responses.md

 ### Direct Responses

-The second way of sending responses to clients, the <i>direct response</i>
-method, is incompatible with other handlers, and should be used only if the handler is about to close the connection to the client, and terminate the child process handling that connection.
+The second way of sending responses to clients, the _direct response_ method, is incompatible with other handlers, and should be used only if the handler is about to close the connection to the client, and terminate the child process handling that connection.
 This method **must** use one of the